diovisgood/diovisgood.github.io/_posts/2019-05-29-competing-genetic-algorithm.md

 ---
 date: 2019-05-29
-title: "Competing Genetic Algorithm"
+title: "Competing Genetic Algorithm Explained"
 excerpt: "This is a project I made trying new approach to find profitable trading strategies.
 I could not beat the market, but developed Competing Genetic Algorithm that can be useful for many other problems!"
 categories: machine-learning
-tags: genetic-algorithm evolution lua
+tags: genetic-algorithm evolution lua trading
 ---

 ## Abstract